 Three forces are driving Shadow AI adoption faster than governance can keep up:

 3. Corporate AI strategy is moving too slowly.
 When the official answer is "we're evaluating AI" for the third consecutive quarter, employees stop waiting.
 They solve their own problems.
 Can you blame them?
+Counterintuitively enough, if your organization is moving slowly on AI implementation and you're noticing a rise in shadow AI usage across the organization, it's a sign that you've hired the right people — ones who take measured risk to ensure their output is the best, their speed to ship is unbelievable, and their productivity is better than your competitors.

 The Power Sector's Unique Risk Profile